wds4/tapestry-protocol/tips/core-protocol/README.md

 Core Protocol: TIPs 0.x
 =====

-We encode the basic principles and establish the notion that information will be encoded topologically into graphs in a way that facilitates curation by the web of trust.
-Importantly, the core protocol is designed to have minimal, or arguably zero, [linguistic burden](https://github.com/wds4/tapestry-protocol/blob/main/glossary/linguisticOverhead.md).
+We review the underlying principles of the protocol and introduce the concept graph and the grapevine, which are developed in detail in the sections that follow.
+Although subsequent sections require the incorporation of some [linguistic burden](https://github.com/wds4/tapestry-protocol/blob/main/glossary/linguisticOverhead.md) -- e.g., we make heavy use of json for data files -- the core protocol is designed to contribute minimal, or arguably zero, linguistic burden to the overall protocol.
+Variations on the tapestry protocol, such as variations that rely upon xml in place of json, could therefore be imagined which adopt the core protocol as is.

 ## Core Principles: TIPs 0.0.x
 - [TIP-0.0.0](purpose.md) The guiding principle of the tapestry protocol is the creation of *decentralized digital languages*.